“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Every professional organization has an employee cadre or band system.
 This system allows employers to promote an employee to higher care without any change in the roles & responsibilities.
 There are multiple bands for each role, and such promotions keep employees motivated without the risk of any unpleasant consequences of the Peter principle.

-However, a balanced and planned approach to deciding the cadre system is needed from the beginning.
-We can find many examples that as organizations grow in size, they keep on adding new cadres or bands.
-This can be counter-productive.
 For example, suppose that an employee is in the highest band of a particular title, and the next cadre promotion is supposed to take him to a higher title and role.
 In such a case, if, by coincidence, the organization introduces a new cadre for the same role, the employee may get demotivated, even getting that promotion to the new cadre.

 Conclusion